saltysystems/gdminus/README.md

 Performance
 -----
 gdminus will probably never be as fast as Godot's built-in GDScript virtual machine.
-This is due to inherent slowness in using a treewalking interpreter, overheads incurred by the BEAM virtual machine, and general programmer inefficiency :)
+This is due to inherent slowness in using a treewalking interpreter, overheads incurred by implementing a procedural and mutable language in the BEAM, and general programmer inefficiency :)

 In rudimentary benchmarks with OTP 24 (JIT-enabled), gdminus is easily 10x slower than Godot for many applications.